Group of several dozen people standing behind a banner that reads "We demand a torture-free trade treaty: take torture out of protest."

 About the Shoreditch Declaration

 In January 2023, more than 30 civil society groups came together in Shoreditch, London, and issued the Shoreditch Declaration for a Torture-Free Trade Treaty.
-The declaration, which remains open for civil society groups to join, calls for a treaty to prohibit the manufacture and trade in inherently abusive equipment (such as spiked batons and body-worn electric shock devices), as well as the introduction of human rights-based controls on the trade in more standard law enforcement equipment (such as pepper spray, rubber bullets and handcuffs).
-Organizations that join the declaration become part of the Torture-Free Trade Network.
+The declaration, which remains open for civil society groups to sign, calls for a treatyto prohibit the manufacture and trade in inherently abusive equipment (such as spiked batons and body-worn electric shock devices), as well as the introduction of human rights-based controls on the trade in more standard law enforcement equipment (such as some types of rubber bullets and handcuffs).
+Since then, the number of signatories has more than doubled as the movement grows to include civil society leaders from all regions of the world.

 About the Torture-Free Trade Network

+Based on the vision of the Shoreditch Declaration, these civil society groups established the Torture-Free Trade Network.
 The Torture-Free Trade Network includes NGOs from across the world working on torture prevention, combating police violence, or human rights more broadly.
 It was formed to campaign for tighter national, regional, and global regulations on the production and trade in law enforcement equipment.
 After a number of virtual meetings, most of the network met in person in London in January 2023.
-The network is open to any like-minded NGOs working on these themes.
-NGOs choose their level of involvement in the network.
-Organizations that join the network will be added to an email list where members share information and coordinate activities.
+The network has continued to develop and work together since then.

 A central objective of the network is to advocate for the creation of a Torture-Free Trade Treaty at the United Nations, where a process is underway.
 For an overview of the UN process, see this useful story page produced by network member the Omega Research Foundation.
 A detailed view on the type of treaty the network would like to see can be found in the Essential Elements of a Torture-Free Trade Treaty, a briefing paper put together by Amnesty International, Harvard Law School’s International Human Rights Clinic, and the Omega Research Foundation.